mliew21396/remote-work-u3/week-9/README.md

 6. [Accountability Group](accountability-group.md)
 7. [BONUS Challenges](BONUS-challenges) *Optional*

 If this week is too light for you, complete all of the challenges and review any BONUS challenges you missed from previous weeks.
-Read or re-read the *Well-Grounded Rubyist* or *Practical Object-Oriented Design in Ruby*.
+Re-read sections of the *Well-Grounded Rubyist* or *Practical Object-Oriented Design in Ruby* in preparation for Phase 1.

 This week you'll want to request feedback on Twitter using the hashtag **#DBCU3W9.**